 Worsley Institute (WI)

-CFEA Teacher Training: Refinement of CFEA Content with Hilary Skellon at the Institute of Taoist Education and Acupuncture, Inc., 2021 and 2022
+CFEA Teacher Training: Refinement of CFEA Content with JR Worsley's daughter, Hilary Skellon, at the Institute of Taoist Education and Acupuncture, Inc. (ITEA), 2021 and 2022; Teacher Training (LEAF program, one full year), 2023, and upcoming: Advanced LEAF via ITEA, 2024.

-Personally and continuously (daily, weekly) mentored in both clinical and teaching skills by Neil Gumenick from 2014-2020, and ongoing, periodically, to date.
+Continuously (daily, weekly, in person) mentored in both clinical and teaching skills by Neil Gumenick from 2014-2020, and ongoing, periodically, to date.

 bottom of page